It's 800-941-Sean, if you want to be a part of the program.

 So let me run through some of the things that worry me.

-And here's the here's the problem we have is we have been witnessing since the onset of COVID a a mass accelerated migration out of states, not just New York, New Jersey and and California, but states like Pennsylvania and states like Michigan and states like Wisconsin and if anything we're seeing in Arizona more Californians are moving there.
+And here's the problem we have: is we have been witnessing since the onset of COVID a mass accelerated migration out of states, not just New York, New Jersey, and California, but states like Pennsylvania and states like Michigan and states like Wisconsin.

-Yeah probably a lot of them are Democrats.
+Yeah, probably a lot of them are Democrats.

 Does that concern you?

-And I think that's not worried about Florida I'm not worried about Ohio but I am worried about Pennsylvania, Michigan and Wisconsin.
+I'm not worried about Ohio, but I am worried about Pennsylvania, Michigan, and Wisconsin.

-I think this is a this is an election that is going to be won by a much bigger margin than people think you go to a state like Pennsylvania or or Wisconsin and you just ask a simple question are you better off than you were four years ago?
+Because you go to a state like Pennsylvania or Wisconsin, and you just ask a simple question, are you better off than you were four years ago?

 And virtually everybody's going to say no.

-And I mean maybe there's going to be some magic mystical turnaround but I doubt it.
+And I mean, maybe there's going to be some magic mystical turnaround, but I doubt it.

-I think that the the Biden policies and the current Federal Reserve are so wrong about the world that things are just going to keep getting worse.
+I think that the Biden policies and the current Federal Reserve are so wrong about the world that things are just going to keep getting worse.

 And I think that that does lead to very profound changes.

-Now when things get bad enough that a traditionally liberal organization says enough we can't take it anymore you know something profound is beginning to happen.
+Now, when things get bad enough that a traditionally liberal organization says enough, we can't take it anymore, you know something profound is beginning to happen.

-And uh you just said you just said the California state legislature honor this group of vicious anti-Catholic people who who pretend to be nuns engage in despicable behavior who the Dodgers were going to honor one evening and you know the average American looks at that stuff and says you know I don't want those people in charge.
+And you just had the California state legislature honor this group of vicious, anti-Catholic people who pretend to be nuns, engage in despicable behavior, who the Dodgers were going to honor one evening.

-That's why Target I think has lost $13 billion in value.
+That's why Target, I think, has lost $13 billion in value.

 It's why Bud Light has collapsed as a drink.

-Look I I I don't know how to reconcile the issues of the day.
+Look, I don't know how to reconcile the issues of the day.

-You either believe in energy independence or you don't you believe in a a strong national defense that is vigorous that would take on the threat that is now being posed by China, Russia, Iran and North Korea, or you you don't have such a president right now we don't have one that's challenging them and and we see the consequences of and the result of those consequences.
+You believe in a strong national defense that is vigorous, that would take on the threat that is now being posed by China, Russia, Iran, and North Korea, or you don't have such a president.

-Look it it took me a minute to figure out the right analogy for you.
+Look, it took me a minute to figure out the right analogy for you.

-Now you could have said that morning, this is really a giant gamble, because it was really a giant gamble.
+Now, you could have said that morning, this is really a giant gamble, because it was really a giant gamble.

-But the fact is it worked.
+But the fact is, it worked.

-And the fact is we beat the Nazis, we beat the fascists in Italy, we beat the Imperial Japanese, we turned around and waged a 40-year Cold War, and the Soviet Union collapsed.
+And the fact is, we beat the Nazis, we beat the fascists in Italy, we beat the Imperial Japanese, we turned around and waged a 40-year Cold War, and the Soviet Union collapsed.

 But the truth is the American people, and interestingly, President Franklin D. Roosevelt went on radio, prayed with the American people.